PrachponleuUch/backstage/README.md

 # [Backstage](https://backstage.io)

-This is your newly scaffolded Backstage App, Good Luck!
+This is a Scaffolded Backstage App!

-To start the app, run:
+To start the app, run these commands:

 ```sh
 yarn install